lynchmv/EyePeaTeaVea/README.md

 # EyePeaTeaVea
-Stremio addon to curate m3u playlists and EPG from around the globe
+Stremio addon to curate m3u playlists and EPG from around the globe, supporting multiple user configurations via a unique `secret_str`.

 The name of the project is EyePeaTeaVea and we need to utilize stremio-dev.lynuxss.com as the URL for the manifest.
 The addon will parse and store m3u playlists (on a schedule) as well as parse and